mrkrosenberg/bootstrap/readme.md

 ##Bootstrap Sandbox (10 min)

 Fork this repo and look at the `sample-project` directory - inside is a sample HTML page with a proper grid system set up.
 Squish the screen and see how the grid breaks to work on smaller screens!
 Let's take some time to play with the values.
-We'll be adjusting the two values in the columns - the grid size, an d
+We'll be adjusting the two values in the columns - the grid column size, and grid screen size.

-#### Grid sizing
+#### Column sizing

-Why 12?
-For starters, 12 is divisible by 2, 3, 4, and 6 (meaning we can have columns that are: half-width, third-width, quarter-width, and sixth-width - aka 50%, ~33.3%, 25%, and ~16.7%):
+12 is a magic number - it's divisible by 2, 3, 4, and 6 (meaning we can have columns that are: half-width, third-width, quarter-width, and sixth-width - aka 50%, ~33.3%, 25%, and ~16.7%):

     6 + 6                                           = 12
     4 + 4 + 4                                       = 12